-Zelensky last week granted the name "Heroes of the UPA" to the Special Operations Forces' Independent Center "North".
-The decision provoked an immediate backlash in Warsaw.
-Polish President Karol Nawrocki moved to strip Zelensky of the Order of the White Eagle, an honor bestowed on him in 2023 by then-President Andrzej Duda, but no final decision has been taken.
+Polish President Karol Nawrocki has proposed that Zelensky be stripped of the Order of the White Eagle, an honor bestowed on him in 2023 by then-President Andrzej Duda, but no final decision has been taken.

-The FAZ said Poland's anger was fully warranted.
-"Zelensky, by conducting politics through historical symbols, leaves no room for distinctions and their associated moral ambiguity", the paper wrote.
+"Zelensky, by conducting politics through historical symbols, leaves no room for distinctions and their associated moral ambiguity," the paper wrote.

 The German daily acknowledged that the abbreviation UPA carries sharply different meanings on either side of the border.
 In Ukraine, the UPA is seen primarily as a partisan force that resisted Stalin's rule after 1945.
-In Poland, the organization is remembered for the mass killing of tens of thousands of Polish civilians in western Ukraine between 1943 and 1945.
+In Poland, the organization is remembered for the mass killing of tens of thousands of Polish civilians in what is now western Ukraine between 1943 and 1945.

-Polish outrage was "justified, regardless of what political games President Nawrocki is now making of the affair", the paper added.
+Polish outrage was "justified, regardless of what political games President Nawrocki is now making of the affair," the paper added.

 (jh)